Massachusetts Intensive Outpatient Programs (IOP) For Alcohol And Drug Treatment

 Treatment length for IOPs at our Massachusetts rehab center depends on your individual needs.

-Toward the end of the intensive outpatient program, residents work with case managers to determine the next step in their recovery care.
-This could be continuing with day treatment and remaining in transitional living, or moving on to outpatient services, such as counseling, and living on their own.
+Toward the end of the intensive outpatient program, you work with case managers to determine the next step in their recovery care.
+This could be continuing with day treatment or moving on to outpatient services, such as counseling and support groups.

 List Of Massachusetts Cities We Serve

-Our residential rehab programs and intensive outpatient treatment programs are offered at our Ashby, Massachusetts treatment facility.
+Our residential rehab program and partnered intensive outpatient treatment program are offered in Ashby and the Boston area, respectively.
 However, we serve patients from all areas of Massachusetts, as well as residents from other states and greater New England.

-Located an hour’s drive from many major cities in the state of Massachusetts, our treatment facility offers individualized treatment plans with an evidence-based treatment approach.
+Located an hour’s drive from many major cities in the state of Massachusetts, Spring Hill offers individualized treatment plans with an evidence-based treatment approach.

 Some of the cities nearby that we serve for Massachusetts addiction treatment include: